cosc2336-ds-alg/assg08/README.md

 Appending on a linked list is hopefully relatively easy.
 You do have to check for the special case of the list being empty and handle it.
-The general steps insert onto the back of the linked list are
+The general steps to insert onto the back of the linked list are:

 1. Dynamically allocate a new `Node`
    - Initialize the nodes value to the input value given for the